HE-Xinyu/fast-EADAM/README.md

 Warning: It is almost finished, but the correctness and efficiency are not guaranteed.

 ## How to use
+There are two modes available cuurently:

+1. Performance test mode.
+It tests how the algorithm performs in randomly generated large datasets.
+You will be prompted to enter parameters required.
+Although time complexity doesn't change, my implementation is hundreds times faster than the original one.
+2. Single problem solver.
+You will be prompted to enter input and output file paths.

 Please check the test folder for examples of input and output.
-The input file should contain the information below:
+The input file should contain information in order below:

 1. num_of_students (n), num_of_schools (m);
 2. m numbers of seats of schools;